The Ultimate Debt Settlement Guide

 - Reducing the principal balance they owe through debt settlement negotiations

 - Settling debts for less than the full amount owed

-While these methods sound ideal, there are definite debt settlement pros and cons.
+While these methods sound ideal, there are definite debt settlement pros and cons to consider.

 Cons of Debt Settlement

-You should always do some research and know exactly what agreement you’re entering into before you choose this option.
-It’s of vital important that when you consider debt settlement, you always work with a company that has a proven track record and expertise in debt settlement.
+You should always do some research or consult with a credit counselor to know exactly which settlement agreements you’re entering into before you choose this option.
+It’s of vital importance that when you consider debt settlement, you always work with a company with a proven track record and expertise in debt settlement.

 That’s because debt settlement companies often advise you to stop paying your credit card bills.
 In doing so, you’ll end up incurring late fees along with penalty interest and some other potential charges.